Adult Transition Series: Writing Goals

 Are the goals S.M.A.R.T?

 You are now ready for implementation.
-Part 4 of the ITP series will cover implementation which includes interagency collaboration.
+Part 4 of the transition series will cover implementation which includes interagency collaboration.
 Many goals will require outside organizations and service providers not found on the school campus.
 Establishing the relationships needed for outside services can become complicated and cumbersome and will be discussed next in this series.